Transparency Statement 2020

 Member firms, countries and turnover

 PKFI distinguishes between member firms and exclusive / non-exclusive correspondent firms.
-Correspondent firms do not form part of the Network as defined by the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA), have none of the rights and privileges of member firms and are not covered by the global monitoring programme.
-An up to date list of member and correspondent firms, including the firm names and countries in which they are registered and operate from, can be found on the website www.pkf.com.
+Correspondent firms do not form part of the Network as defined by the Code of Ethics for Professional Accountants, including International Independence Standards issued by the International Ethics Standards Board for Accountants (IESBA), have none of the rights and privileges of member firms and are not covered by the GMP An up to date list of member and correspondent firms, including the firm names and countries in which they are registered and operate from, can be found on the website www.pkf.com.

-The aggregate fee income which relates to the statutory audit of annual and consolidated financial statements for EU EEA members firms that belong to the PKFI network, as reported in the Network Compliance Reporting ending 30 June 2017, is $143.83 million.
-The list of member firms operating within the EU as statutory auditors in the Network Compliance Reporting ending 30 June 2018 is set out in Appendix 1.
+The aggregate fee income which relates to the statutory audit of annual and consolidated financial statements for EU EEA members firms (excluding correspondent firms) that belong to the PKFI network, (as set out in Appendix 1), as reported in the Firm Compliance Reporting ending 30 June 2019, is US$121.45 million.

 PKF Littlejohn management